paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/bayesian_method_reliability_prediction_modelling.md

 (method_7_1_2)=
 ### Bayes rule as estimation method

 As has been discussed in {numref}`method_6_4`, Bayesian statistics can also be used as a method for the estimation of model parameters from statistical data, without consideration of prior knowledge.
-When compared correctly, the point estimates derived from a Bayesian analysis are generally equivalent to the Maximum Likelihood Method, which takes basis in the same Likelihood function $L\left( \widehat{\mathbf{x}}\left| \mathbf{\theta} \right.\  \right)$ as used by Eq. {eq}`Equation Method 7.21`.
+When compared correctly, the point estimates derived from a Bayesian analysis are generally equivalent to the Maximum Likelihood Method, which takes basis in the same Likelihood function $L\left( \widehat{\mathbf{x}}\left| \mathbf{\theta} \right.\  \right)$ as used by Eq. {eq}`Equation_method_7_21`.
 However, the uncertainty quantification provided by Bayes rule is more consistent than the Normal approximation used by the Maximum Likelihood Method.

 To apply Bayesian methods for parameter estimation, the prior distribution ${f'}_{\mathbf{\Theta}}\left( \mathbf{\theta} \right)$ should be selected as a non-informative prior, see {numref}`method_7_4_2` for details.
 Examples for Bayesian updating with non-informative priors can be found in {numref}`method_7_5`.